alejandrodnm/blog_posts/2018_03_07_python_library_testing_with_tox_and_travis/python_testing_with_tox_and_travis.md

 ```

 This is a really simple example, the envlist in the tox section specifies that
-we want to run the commands specified in the testenv section against two
+we want to run the commands of the testenv section against two
 versions of python, in this case our targets are 2.7 and 3.5.
 Tox will work
 by creating a separate virtualenv for each version and installing our package
 in both of them.

-If we want to test only one environment at a time we can pass the `-e` flag to
+If we want to test only one environment at a time we can pass the `-e` flag
-tox, for example, to test only python 3.5 we execute:
+with the name of the environment, for example, to test only python 3.5 we
+execute:

 ```
 $ tox -e py35
 ```

-The command entry in the testenv section specifies what tox will execute for
+The commands entry in the testenv section defines what tox will execute for
 testing our code.
 The following will be called for each environment:

 - pytest for unittest.